boramalper/himawaripy/README.md

 * GNOME 3
 * MATE
 * LXDE
+* KDE

 ### Not Supported
-* KDE

-  Because I simply couldn't find a way to do it.
-Maybe [KDE API](http://api.kde.org/4.9-api/kdelibs-apidocs/plasma/html/classPlasma_1_1Wallpaper.html)?
-* ... and all other desktop environments that are not mentioned above.
+* any other desktop environments that are not mentioned above.

 ## Configuration
 You can configure the level of detail, by modifying the script.
 You can set the global variable `level` to `4`, `8`, `16`, or `20` to increase the quality (and thus the file size as well).
 Please keep in mind that it will also take more time to download the tiles.

+You can also change the path of the latest picture, which is by default `~/.himawari/himawari-latest.png`, by changing the `output_file` variable.

 ## Installation
     cd ~